-(a) NOTICE OF REMOVAL.

-(1) Where Filed; Form and Content.
+- (a) NOTICE OF REMOVAL. - (1) Where Filed; Form and Content.
 A notice of removal shall be filed with the clerk for the district and division within which is located the state or federal court where the civil action is pending.
-The notice shall be signed pursuant to Rule 9011 and contain a short and plain statement of the facts which entitle the party filing the notice to remove, contain a statement that upon removal of the claim or cause of action the proceeding is core or non-core and, if non-core, that the party filing the notice does or does not consent to entry of final orders or judgment by the bankruptcy judge, and be accompanied by a copy of all process and pleadings.

-(2) Time for Filing; Civil Action Initiated Before Commencement of the Case Under the Code.
+The notice shall be signed pursuant to Rule 9011 and contain a short and plain statement of the facts which entitle the party filing the notice to remove, contain a statement that upon removal of the claim or cause of action, the party filing the notice does or does not consent to entry of final orders or judgment by the bankruptcy court, and be accompanied by a copy of all process and pleadings. - (2) Time for Filing; Civil Action Initiated Before Commencement of the Case Under the Code.
 If the claim or cause of action in a civil action is pending when a case under the Code is commenced, a notice of removal may be filed only within the longest of (A) 90 days after the order for relief in the case under the Code, (B) 30 days after entry of an order terminating a stay, if the claim or cause of action in a civil action has been stayed under §362 of the Code, or (C) 30 days after a trustee qualifies in a chapter 11 reorganization case but not later than 180 days after the order for relief.